RESILIENT YOUTH RESEARCH GROUP

 Rochelle Thompson - Process of everyday resilience in typically developing kindergartners

-Raelene Hopper - Grit and resilience and their effect on psychological well-being and psychopathology in undergraduate students
+Raelene Hopper - Grit and resilience and their effect on psychological well-being and psychopathology in undergra

 Keith Hamilton - Effect of social identity on mental illness stigma among varsity athletes